christc4/cork/README.md

 ## Lack of features and how to add them

+Cork powers my personal site http://95.179.238.202/, which exists as my online notebook.
+I am not focused on user friendliness, but functionality.

+- Pagetitles aren't static
+	- guide to be added
+	- can be assigned dynamically per .md page

 ## So what's the diff?

 What remains similar between the two, is the leveraging of plan9 core utils.